dburea01/notes-api/README.md

 ### api resources
 https://laravel.com/docs/11.x/eloquent-resources

-### translations
+### Translations
-The translated messages are in the lang folder.

-You can choose the desired language by specifying **Accept-Language=xx** in the header of your request.
+You can choose the desired language for the responses by specifying **Accept-Language=xx** in the header of your request.
 The translated langage are **en** and **fr**.

 Without language specified, the default language will be used (see you config.app file).
+See the middleware Middleware/DetectLocale.php

 The translated message are in the /lang folder (one json file per language).